hdShang/arxiv-daily/docs/cs-CL/2025-06-11/papers/250609560v1-towards-open-foundation-language-model-and-corpus-for-macedonian-a-l.md

 ---
 layout: default
-title: Towards Open Foundation Language Model and Corpus for Macedonian: A Low-Resource Language
+title: "Towards Open Foundation Language Model and Corpus for Macedonian: A Low-Resource Language"
 ---

 # Towards Open Foundation Language Model and Corpus for Macedonian: A Low-Resource Language